Featured image: triple screen (Reddit)

 - 1TB Samsung 970 EVO PLUS M.2 SSD

 You can easily sell a wheelbase on eBay once you’ve upgraded to a new one.
 But with PC’s, not so much.
 In my opinion, it’s better to start with a great gaming PC that won’t need much if any development for years.

-This is very similar to the PC I bought in May 2019.
+The spec above is very similar to the PC I bought in May 2019.
 When purchased I ordered it with an upgraded Intel i9 processor.
-As mine came wit ha NVIDIA GTX 1060, I’ve since upgraded the graphics card to a NVIDIA 2080 rtx ti.
+As mine came with a NVIDIA GTX 1060, I’ve since upgraded the graphics card to a NVIDIA 2080 rtx ti.

 I now don’t expect any expenses to come up for another few years:

 Should I buy a NVIDIA 30** Enabled gaming PC?

 Since writing this guide, the new generation of GPU’s have arrived from NVIDIA.
 The 3070, 3080 and 3090 RTX GPU’s are more than 30% more powerful than their predecessors.
 The 3080 rtx is half the price of the previous generation RTX 2080 ti.

 If you can find one of these cards currently stocked, grab it – most PC’s are able to accomodate one of these GPUs provided the motherboard and CPU are recent (i7 9 series or higher) and the PSU has a rating of 750 watts or higher.

 For simplicity, you could order a pre-built machine that is in-stock and available now.
 Here are our top picks: